 Working memory has been tested in the field of psychology since Miller introduced the “magic number” in 1956.
 The magic number is the concept of how many single items we can hold in our memory.
 Miller (1965) suggested that we can hold seven items, plus or minus two (5 or 9).
-This is why phone numbers may be easier to remember, since they fall in that .
-Working memory has recently been measured two types of tasks outlined by Yuan (2006), the two types of measurement are: simple memory span and dual-tasks. .
-Simple span tasks are generally used to measure short term memory (Mathy, Chekaf, & Cowan, 2018).
-Dual-trials tasks are when both processing and storage are both being encoded at the same time.
-Conway (2005) identified that the majority working memory measurements are considered dual-task because of their complexity.
-More modern working memory measurements are considered complex span tasks, dual-task (Schmiedek, Hildebrandt, Lovden, Wilhelm, & Lindenberger, 2009).
-This distinction occurs because of the two components required for the processing component and the storage component.
+This is why phone numbers may be easier to remember, since they fall in that range.
+Working memory has recently been measured by two types of tasks outlined by Yuan and colleagues (2006), the two types of measurement are: simple memory span and dual-tasks.

+Simple memory span tasks measure short term memory by assessing a person’s ability to recall a list of stimuli (words, numbers, or positions) (Mathy, Chekaf, & Cowan, 2018).
+Dual-trials tasks are when both processing and storage are both being encoded at the same time, compared to one at a time in simple memory tasks.
+Conway and colleagues (2005) identified that the majority working memory measurements are considered dual-task because of their complexity.
+More modern working memory measurements are considered complex span tasks, but are still considered dual-task (Schmiedek, Hildebrandt, Lovden, Wilhelm, & Lindenberger, 2009).
+This distinction between simple span tasks and dual-trail tasks occurs because of the two components required for dual-trail tasks are the processing component and the storage component.

 One of the most used complex span tasks to measure working memory is the Operation Span (OSPAN) created by Turner and Engle (1989).
 In the OSPAN, the participant is given a math problem which they have to identify the solution as correct or incorrect (processing component) with a word or letter being presented after they answer.
 The participant is then supposed to recall (storage component) those words after a few trials.
 For example, a participant might answer “is 2X3 + 4 = 5?” with FALSE, then be shown a letter or word after they say FALSE.
 In the original OSPAN task, a researcher sat with the participant and controlled the speed of the study (i.e., hit the spacebar to move between trials) and recorded the answers for each participant.

-The original OSPAN and the automated OSPAN (Unsworth, Heitz, Schrock, & Engle, 2005) are the same task, but the AOSPAN is available completely online, without required researcher interaction to complete.
+The original OSPAN and the automated OSPAN (AOSPAN) (Unsworth, Heitz, Schrock, & Engle, 2005) are the same task, but the AOSPAN is available completely online, without required researcher interaction to complete.
 This online presentation allows for less confounding variables between the researcher and the participant.
-The AOSPAN also has a practice period where the participant is presented with math problems.
+The AOSPAN also has a practice period where the participant is presented with multiple math problems.
 After the math practice, they are given a sample trial of math problem where they are told to remember a letter after answering whether the math problem was true or false.
 After both practice portions are completed the participant then begins the real study.
 The participant must maintain 85% accuracy for the math operations in order for their data to be considered useful (Unsworth et al., 2005).
 After the task is completed, the researcher is given the participant’s scores.
 The first is a raw score of the correctly recalled letters or words for each set.
 The researcher is also given a report on the participant’s math errors to account for accuracy.